Access to two issues of the memo every month for the period while your subscription is valid. The current issue is always at angle.fyi/memo.

 Outside geometry, ‘angle’ can mean viewpoint.
 In building parlance, ‘angle’ refers to a common piece of metallic hardware used to join beams and things.
 That’s primarily what the memo does.
 It connects perspectives on new developments and ideas.

 As a verb, angle refers to fishing, much as we cast far and wide to find the most unmissable and ‘connectable’ bits of information to bring to you.

-Lastly, the memo uses standard world English, and should also help inculcate a familiarity with global writing in the language, rather than forms particular to one country.
+Lastly, the memo uses standard world English, and many of the connections draw upon overlapping connotations, puns or homographs, metaphors, etymology and the like.
 Though they would not recognise it today, the Angles were the first speakers of the ancient tongue that evolved into English.
 The ever-mutating global language is named after them.

 ‘Inter’ stands for intersection and connections, apart from international, interdisciplinary, intertextual and of course, interesting!